Where is Colin Cooper now?

 After a long career at the centre of defence, Colin Cooper retired at the age of 39 whilst still playing in the Premier League for Middlesbrough in 2006.

-After a string of bad results and with his team at the bottom of League Two, Cooper resigned from the role in October 2014.
+In May 2013 Cooper left Boro to take the vacant manager’s job at Hartlepool United but after a string of bad results and with his team at the bottom of League Two, he resigned in October 2014.

-In April 2016, Cooper was back in coaching when he was appointed by the English FA as one of their new “out of position”, coaches working with the England under 21’s side.
+In April 2016, he made a return to coaching when he was appointed by the English FA as one of their new “out of position”, coaches working with the England under 21’s side.

 Promoted to assistant manager when Aidy Boothroyd took over from Gareth Southgate, the pair enjoyed a successful 2017 Euro Championships where their side were unlucky to get knocked out by eventual winners Germany on penalties in the semi final.

 He left the international setup in October 2018 and had a year out of the game before joining the Chinese FA in his current role as technical director and advisor.

 Colin Cooper: Premier League Statistics